 Missing one or more teeth can be an embarrassing issue, no matter your age.
-It can also prove to hinder getting respect in your daily life.
+It can also hinder getting respect in your daily life.
 As it turns out, tooth loss is extremely common among American adults.
 Whether it’s from tooth decay, gum disease, a failed root canal, or an accident, many adults are missing teeth somewhere in their smile.
 In fact, nearly 7 in 10 adults have lost at least one of their teeth by the time they turn 44, and by the time they turn 74, about one-quarter have no permanent teeth left at all!
 If you’re a Jackson resident with one or more missing teeth, fret not, Dr. Watson can help!

 Effects of Missing Teeth

 Missing teeth can have an impact on how you speak, your ability to chew, and what you eat; your self-esteem may also take a hit, especially if the missing tooth now causes an unsightly gap in your smile.
-If left untreated for a time, a missing tooth may also cause your teeth to shift, lead to a painful condition known as TMJ (temporomandibular joint disorder), or increase your risk for gum disease and tooth decay.
+If left untreated for a time, a missing tooth may cause your teeth to shift, lead to a painful condition known as TMJ (temporomandibular joint disorder), or increase your risk for gum disease and tooth decay.

 How to Fix It